The big day finally arrived,

 His legs would barely carry him around the ice.
 In despair, he watched his competitors glide past him.

-Finally Dan was healed.
-He made the 1988 Olympic trials.
+And so he returned to training.
+He was determined to make the best of his situation and qualified for the 1988 Olympic trials.
 He was ready to compete again.
 He was ready to win.

-A year earlier, his baby sister, Jane, had been diagnosed with Leukemia.
+Just eleven months earlier, his baby sister, Jane, had been diagnosed with leukemia.

-She had been in and out of treatment and remission for the year leading up to Dan’s Olympic Games.
-The two laughed and talked of Dan’s gold medal.
+She had been in and out of treatment and remission for the year leading up to Dan’s Olympic Games, and the two laughed and talked of Dan’s gold medal.

 But when it came time for Dan to leave to go to Calgary, where he would compete, he was torn.